VR-25/acc/README.md

 # If this doesn't make sense to you, you probably don't need it.
 # Essentially, this is a timeout (seconds) before rebooting - after pausing charging.
 # This reboot is a workaround for a firmware issue that causes abnormally fast battery drain after charging is paused on certain devices.
 # The issue has reportedly been fixed by the OEMs.
-This setting will eventually be removed.
+This feature will eventually be removed.

 # switch_delay (sd) #
 # This is a delay (seconds) between charging status checks after toggling charging switches.
 It exists because some switches don't react immediately after being toggled.